Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Introduction

-\item Second, we examine in detail the issues of the existence of arbitrage opportunities for the hedger and for the trading desk in a nonlinear trading framework and with respect to a predetermined class of contracts.
+The paper contributes to the {\it nonlinear} arbitrage-free pricing theory, which arises in a natural way due to the salient features of real-world trades, such as: trading constraints, differential funding costs, collateralization, counterparty credit risk, and capital requirements.
+Our aim is to extend in several respects the nonlinear hedging and pricing approach developed in El Karoui and Quenez \cite{EQ1997} and El Karoui et al. \cite{EPQ1997} who used a BSDE approach, by accounting for the complexity of over-the-counter financial derivatives and specific features of the trading environment after the global financial crisis.
+This work builds also upon the earlier paper by Bielecki and Rutkowski \cite{BR2015} where, however, the important issue of no-arbitrage was not studied in depth.
+The paper is structured as follows: - 12 pt \begin{itemize} - 12 pt {\parskip = 0 pt \item In Section \ref{sec2}, we introduce self-financing trading strategies in the presence of differential funding rates and adjustment processes.
+We consider general contracts with cash flow streams, rather than simple contingent claims with a single payoff either at the contract's maturity or upon early exercise.
+We also introduce in Section \ref{sec2n1} the concepts of {\it local} and {\it global} valuation problems.
+This distinction is crucial since it demonstrates that results obtained in Sections \ref{sec3} and \ref{sec3.7} are capable of covering also financial models and valuation problems that cannot be addressed through classical BSDEs, which are nowadays commonly used to deal with nonlinear financial markets. \item Section \ref{sec3} is devoted to a comprehensive examination of the issue of existence of arbitrage opportunities for the hedger and for the trading desk in a nonlinear trading framework and with respect to a predetermined class of contracts.
 We introduce the concept of no-arbitrage with respect to the null contract and a stronger notion of no-arbitrage for the trading desk.
-We then proceed to the issue of unilateral fair valuation of a given contract by the hedger endowed with an initial capital.
-We examine the link between the concept of no-arbitrage for the trading desk and the financial viability of prices computed by the hedger. \item Third, we propose and analyze the concept of a {\it regular} market model, which extends the concept of a nonlinear pricing system introduced in El Karoui and Quenez \cite{EQ1997}.
-The goal is to identify a class of nonlinear market models, which are arbitrage-free for the trading desk and, in addition, enjoy the desirable property that for contracts that can be replicated, the cost of replication is also the fair price for the hedger. \item Next, we focus on replication of a contract in a regular market model and we discuss the BSDE approach to the valuation and hedging of contracts in a model with differential funding rates, the counterparty credit risk and trading adjustments.
-We propose two main definitions of no-arbitrage prices, namely, the {\it gained value} and the {\it ex-dividend price}, and we show that they in fact coincide, under suitable technical conditions, when the pricing problem under consideration is {\it local}.
-It is worth stressing that in the case of a {\it global} pricing problem the two above-mentioned definitions will typically yield different pricing results for the hedger.
-To complete our study, we also examine the marked-to-market valuation of a contract and the problem of unwinding and offsetting for an existing contract. \item We conclude the paper by briefly addressing the issue of fair valuation and hedging of a counterparty risky contract in a nonlinear market model. \end{itemize} It should be acknowledged that we focus on fair unilateral pricing from the perspective of the hedger, although it is clear that the same definitions and pricing methods are applicable to his counterparty as well.
-Hence, in principle, it is also possible to use our results in order to examine the interval of fair bilateral prices in a regular market model.
-Particular instances of bilateral pricing problems were studied in \cite{NR2015,NR2016d,NR2016a} where it was shown that a non-empty interval of fair bilateral prices (or bilaterally profitable prices) can be obtained in some nonlinear models for contracts with either an exogenous or an endogenous collateralization.
-For more practical studies of pricing and hedging subject to differential funding costs and the counterparty credit risk to which our general theory can be applied, the reader is referred to \cite{BCS2015,BP2014,BK2011,BK2013,C2015a,C2015b,PPB2012b,PPB2012a,P2010}.
+We then proceed to the issue of unilateral fair valuation of a given contract by the hedger who is endowed with an initial capital.
+We examine the link between the concept of no-arbitrage for the trading desk and the financial viability of prices computed by the hedger. \item In Section \ref{sec3.7}, we propose and analyze the concept of a {\it regular} market model, which can be seen as an extension of the notion of a {\it nonlinear pricing system,} which was introduced by El Karoui and Quenez \cite{EQ1997}.
+The goal is to identify a class of nonlinear markets, which are arbitrage-free for the trading desk and, in addition, enjoy the desirable property that if a given contract can be replicated, then the cost of replication is also the fair price for the hedger. \item Section \ref{sec4} focuses on replication of a contract in a regular market model.
+We propose four alternative definitions of no-arbitrage prices, namely, the {\it gained value}, the {\it ex-dividend price}, the {\it exit price}, and the {\it offsetting price}.
+Generally speaking, it is not expected that these prices will coincide, since they correspond to different valuation problems for the hedger.
+However, when the trading arrangements in the underlying model are such that the valuation problem is \textit{local} then, under some suitable technical conditions, we show that the gained value and the ex-dividend price coincide. \item In Section \ref{sec6}, we present a BSDEs approach to the valuation and hedging and we give examples of BSDEs for the gained value and the ex-dividend price.
+Finally, we briefly address in Section \ref{sec7} the issue of {\it valuation adjustments} in linear and nonlinear markets and we make some comments on the prevailing market practice of performing separate computations of the so-called `clean price' and the `total valuation adjustment', and subsequently adding them to obtain the full price charged to customers.} \end{itemize}